places to visit in hamilton places to visit in hamilton

 8. Visit Westfield Heritage Village to Travel Back in Time

-Westfield Heritage Village, which is situated in the town of Rockton and is only 25 minutes’ drive west of Hamilton, has done a remarkable job of saving a moment in time from the area’s past.
+Westfield Heritage Village, situated in Rockton and only 25 25-minute drive west of Hamilton, has done a remarkable job of saving a moment in time from the area’s past.
 Of all the places to visit in Hamilton, touring Westfield Heritage Village is one of the top places.

-An 840-acre property, it consists of 35 antique structures that have been faithfully recreated around a center “town.”
+An 840-acre property, it consists of 35 antique structures faithfully recreated around a center “town.”
 One of the highlights is the chance to speak with outfitted interpreters who replicate the lifestyle and Canadian culture in the late 1800s and early 1900s.

 The store, which sells the maple sugar shack, vintage delicacies, and the opportunity for kids to dress in period attire are all highlights.